lucius-barde/bardic-cms/README.md

 All the admin-{...}.html.twig and user-{...}.html.twig are called by standard.html.twig, instead of the frontend template, depending on the action.

 ### Module views ###
-OppidumCMS uses templates named after the modules that are "pageElement"s , like paragraph.html.twig for paragraphs,  image.html.twig for image blobs, etc.
+Bardic CMS uses templates named after the modules that are "pageElement"s , like paragraph.html.twig for paragraphs,  image.html.twig for image blobs, etc.
 The standard.html.twig calls the different module templates when necessary, but if you create new modules you must add manually your new blob type in the page content's inclusion list.
 The default template plainly displays the blob.name and the blob.content for unknown blob types or blob types not added in the inclusion list.

 ## Admin template